Source Code Data Augmentation for Deep Learning: A Survey: Strategies and Techniques

 \section{Strategies and Techniques}

-In real-world applications, the design and efficacy of DA techniques are influenced by a variety of factors.
+In real-world applications, the design and efficacy of DA techniques for source code models are influenced by a variety of factors, such as computing cost, example diversity, and models' robustness.
 This section highlights these factors, offering insights and techniques for devising and optimizing suitable DA methods.